DreamCobbler/fiction-dl/README.md

 ### Downloading stories

-**fiction-dl** can download stories from a multitude of sites - it some cases it also supports downloading all stories published by a specific user (downloading stories from a *channel*).
+**fiction-dl** can download stories from a multitude of sites - in some cases it also supports downloading all stories published by any specific user (which is called downloading stories from a *channel*).

 | Category         | Site                                                              | Authentication support | Channel support |
 |------------------|-------------------------------------------------------------------|------------------------|-----------------|